wullm/monofonic/README.md

 For baryon+CDM sims, or PPT numerics related aspects: Hahn et al. 2020 (arXiv:TBD)

+We acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programmes for the development of this software (Grant agreement No. 679145).

 ## Build Instructions
 Clone code including submodules (currently only CLASS is used as a submodule):